-The Glover Prize is the richest annual prize for landscape painting in Australia.
-It is awarded for the work judged the best contemporary landscape painting of Tasmania.
-The winner receives $40,000 and a bronze maquette of colonial artist John Glover, whose legacy is celebrated though the Prize.
+The Glover Prize has become one of Australia's most significant awards for landscape painting.
+It is awarded annually for the work judged the best contemporary landscape painting of Tasmania.
+The winner receives $40,000 and a bronze maquette of colonial artist John Glover, whose legacy is celebrated through the Prize.

 Landscape painting is defined in its broadest sense.
 The aim is to stimulate conversations about the meaning and possibilities expressed in the words landscape, painting and Tasmania.
 The Glover is open to artists from anywhere in the world.
 The exhibition is held over the March long-weekend in the historic Falls Park pavilion in Evandale, a village on the beautiful northern plains of Tasmania.